paradoxicalsphere/WorkplaceDAO/UseCases.md

 3. According to applicable employment standards and regulations, the worker is hired.
 4. As a member of the DAO, the pseudonymous worker sends a digitally-signed contract and any required supporting documentation to the employer as non-fungible tokens (NFTs).
 5. In the process of completing work, the pseudonymous worker exchanges communications with the employer, including status reports and links to work drafts, using blockchain-based applications.
-6. For successfully completed work, the worker submits invoices and payments are processed using blockchain-based applications.
+6. For successfully completed work, the worker submits invoices and payments are processed using the blockchain.
 7. When the bounty job is complete, the worker reviews the work experience and receives a review from the company.
 Reviews are stored using NFTs.
 8. The worker receives tax forms related to the work that the company also prepares using NFTs.